How to get rid of ants in your home

 Ant bait looks like a banquet to all unsuspecting foraging ants such as red ants and flying ants, as well as your regular garden ant.
 ‘Follow the trail to identify the entry point, or place ant bait along the trail,’ says Thomas Marbut, corporate trainer and general manager at Mosquito Squad.
 ‘Ant bait is available at most grocery or hardware stores and functions as bait that the ants carry back to the colony, which then poisons the ants and reduces the population.’

 You might have to repeat the process once a week to get results.
-Keep this out of the way of kids and pets.
+Keep this out of the way of children and pets.
 A safe route is to choose a pre-baited pack of gel, which you can place at a strategic point, ensuring that no one touches the bait within.

 If you’re comfortable with using chemical insecticides around the house, sprays and aerosols can zap ants wherever you see them crawling around.
 Chemical ant killers also come in powder form, in a puffer pack.